 Direct mail can seem like a distasteful tool that could ultimately compromise your organization’s integrity.
 Buying into that attitude may be costing your organization immensely.

 Appeal approval processes should be structured to minimize the damage wreaked by executive editing.

 The key to a good proposal is readability.
 Do the hard work for your reader to avoid confusion and help them catch the gist on a quick skim.

 You’re ready to stop telling happy stories in your fundraising appeals, so how should your letters look?
 The second in a two-part series.

 Are your fundraising appeals as strong as they could be?
 How happy is the story they tell?
 The first in a two-part series.

 Jonathan Haidt’s “The Righteous Mind” offers insight into why we disagree with each other and how we might better communicate.
-Late in 2020, it is an important book for Americans who are seeing the “lesser angels” of their compatriots.
+With our divided political climate, it is an important book for Americans who are seeing the “lesser angels” of their compatriots.